cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 different prefix-free encodings for the second parameter.
 This is achieved by the different prefix-free label parameters in the calls to LabeledExtract and LabeledExpand.
-This serves to separate the input domains of all Extract and Expand invokations.
+This serves to separate the input domains of all Extract and Expand invocations.
 It also justifies modeling them as independent functions even if instantiated by the same KDF.

 Future KEM instantiations MUST ensure that all internal invocations of